-Following on from the success of last year’s inaugural sale we will be holding our next sale on the 30th April, closing for entries 15 March.
-The sale will encompass oil paintings, watercolours, prints and sculptures from the 17th Century to the present day.
-The different categories within the sale ensure a varied content, from traditional 18th and 19th Century hunting and equestrian subjects, to racing pictures, ornithological and wildlife art, also including paintings of dogs.
-For collectors it provides an eclectic mix of styles, genres and price points from the mid hundreds upwards in a variety of mediums to suit any home including work by the finest animal artists of the present day.
+The sale encompasses oil paintings, watercolours, prints and sculptures from the 17th Century to the present day, including a section of taxidermy fish and birds.
+The different categories within the sale ensure a varied content, from traditional 18th and 19th Century hunting and equestrian subjects to racing pictures, ornithological and wildlife art, also including paintings of dogs.
+For collectors, it provides an eclectic mix of styles, genres and price points from the mid hundreds upwards in a variety of mediums to suit any home including work by the finest animal artists of the present day.

-The sale will include works by the following artists: George Earl, John Emms, John Ferneley, Heyward Hardy, John Frederick Herring, John Nost Sartorius, Sir Peter Markham Scott, David Shepherd, Archibald Thorburn, Arthur Wardle, George Wright to name but a few.
+We are currently inviting entries and looking for work by artists including George Earl, John Emms, John Ferneley, Heywood Hardy, John Cyril Harrison, John Frederick Herring, Sir Alfred Munnings, John Nost Sartorius, Sir Peter Markham Scott, James Seymour, David Shepherd, Archibald Thorburn, Arthur Wardle, George Wright to name but a few.

 All works are carefully appraised and catalogued by our experienced specialist, Jane Oakley.
-Jane comes to us from Sotheby's where she was a director in the British Art Post 1850 Department and head of Scottish Art.
+Jane joined us in 2017 from Sotheby's where she was a director in the British Art Post 1850 Department and head of Scottish Art.
 She has a broad knowledge of British and Continental paintings and was previously head of the Victorian, Pre-Raphaelite and British Impressionist, Maritime and Sporting Art departments at Christie's.

-If you would like to speak to our specialist or would like to arrange a valuation either at our Stansted or Hertford branches, or a home visit, please contact Jane Oakley on the email below.
+If you would like to speak to our specialist or arrange a valuation either at our Stansted, Hertford, or London offices, or a home visit, please contact Jane Oakley on the email below.